gayathri2647/Wallet-Genie/STREAMLIT_DEPLOY.md

 # Streamlit Deployment Guide for WalletGenie

-This guide explains how to deploy WalletGenie to Streamlit Cloud.
+This guide explains how to deploy WalletGenie to Streamlit Cloud securely.

 ## Prerequisites